- Master of Publishing

 As well as completing the online application form, applicants must upload to the online system the following items:

-- Unofficial transcripts from all universities/colleges attended.
+- Transcripts from all universities/colleges attended.
+Unofficial transcripts must be received by the application deadline.
 Official transcripts can arrive after the application deadline.

 - Three references.
-Applicants will be required to provide referee names and contact information as part of the online application process.
+Applicants will be required to provide referee letters, with names and contact information, as part of the online application process.
 It is recommended that at least one referee be an academic.

 - Your résumé or CV.

 - Portfolio.
-Upload to the online application examples of your work into a portfolio that is concise and demonstrates the skills and abilities that you can bring to the program.
+Upload to the online application examples of your work in a portfolio that is concise and demonstrates the skills and passions you can bring to the program.

 Please see Making Your MPub Application Stand Out for tips from previous MPub students.